Same-sex marriage in Mexico City: Same-sex marriage

+Legislative action

 On 24 November 2009, PRD Assemblyman David Razú Aznar proposed a bill to legalize same-sex marriage in Mexico City.
 According to Razú Aznar, "gays and lesbians pay taxes like everyone else, obey the law like everyone else, build the city like everyone else, and there is no reason they should have a different and special set of rules."
 The bill sought to modify the definition of marriage in the Civil Code using gender-neutral language.
 Razú Aznar added that the bill was "to be in agreement with Article 1 of the Constitution of Mexico, which says that no person can be discriminated against for any reason, and with Article 2 of the Civil Code, which says that no person can be deprived of the exercise of their rights for reasons of sexual orientation."
 Assemblyman Emiliano Aguilar Esquivel of the Institutional Revolutionary Party (PRI) was criticized for giving out homophobic pamphlets, which showed transgender prostitutes with the inscription "Lawmaker, would you like to see your children ending up like this?
 Do not promote homosexuality."
 Luis González Plascencia, chairman of the Human Rights Commission of Mexico City, backed the bill and said it was up to the Legislative Assembly to consider adoption rights.
 The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), Amnesty International, the AIDS Healthcare Foundation and over 600 non-governmental organizations expressed support for the legalization of same-sex marriage in Mexico City.
 The National Action Party (PAN) announced it would either go to the courts to appeal the law or demand a referendum.
 However, a referendum on same-sex marriage was rejected by the Legislative Assembly in a 22–36 vote on 18 December 2009.